Mimi's Organic Eats » Recipes » Cookies

 - Preheat the oven to 350°F. Line 4 cookie sheets with parchment paper.

-- Using your hands, form the dough into 44 balls and place them on the prepared cookie sheets (11 should fit on each cookie sheet): line up 3 balls of dough along each long side of the cookie sheet, then zigzag 5 additional balls of dough down the middle.
+- Using your hands, form the dough into 44 balls and place them on the prepared baking sheets (11 should fit on each cookie sheet): line up 3 balls of dough along each long side of the cookie sheet, then zigzag 5 additional balls of dough down the middle.

 - Bake for 11 minutes, or until goldenbrown.
 Let cool com pletely on the cookie sheets.

-- To make the filling: In the bowl of a stand mixer fitted with the paddle attachment, add the powdered sugar, butter, molasses, milk, cinnamon, cloves, and ginger.
-Mix on low until combined, increase the speed to high, and mix for 1 minute more, or until light and fluffy.
+- To make the filling: In the bowl of a stand mixer fitted with the paddle attachment, add the powdered sugar, butter, molasses, cream, cinnamon, cloves, and ginger.
+Mix on low speed until combined, increase the speed to high, and mix for 1 minute more, or until light and fluffy.
 Transfer the filling to a piping bag fit ted with Ateco tip #864.

 - Pair the cookies together by size, and turn over every other one.
 Pipe a swirl of frosting onto each turned over cookie, starting around the outer edge and spiraling into the middle.
 Care fully sandwich the pairs.